tkrssk/clos-network/README.md

 # clos network
 ![img](http://blog.westmonroepartners.com/wp-content/uploads/2015/02/Leaf-Spine.jpg)

 This is a sample of spine-leaf topology network that is called clos network.
 The network was invented by Charles Clos in 1952.
 Recently, a traditional three-tiered model based Layer 2 spanning-tree protocol is replaced by spine-leaf topology based Layer 3 routing in huge web service companies.
-Clos network has more redundancy and scaling that it's benefits for much East-West traffic environment.
+Clos network has more redundancy and scalability that it's benefits for much East-West traffic environment.

 ## this sample
 * this sample is 4 spines and 4 leafs topology based Border Gateway Protocol.